Kazanir/commerce_license_billing/README.md

 during the billing cycle.

-Only revisions with status `COMMERCE_LICENSE_ACTIVE` are priced, so if a license was inactive for a week, that period won't be priced since that revision will be ignored.
+Only revisions with status `COMMERCE_LICENSE_ACTIVE` are priced, so if a license was suspended for a week, that period won't be priced since that revision will be ignored.

 Metered (usage-based) billing